A resume header is the first thing recruiters check out on your resume.

 Also Read: How to Write a 2-page Resume in 2022?

 If you want to create a resume header in word, we have got some hacks for you.

 - When creating a word resume header, do not use Word's document heading.
 It is not applicant tracking software friendly.

 - You should left-align your margin or put it in the center.

 - Try to use large 20-24 point font for your name heading.

 - Put the rest of your contact information in 10-14 point font below.

-You should reread your contact details and make sure they are authentic.
+You should reread your contact details and make sure they are correct.
 This is to avoid accidental mishaps.

 Make sure you have added the right portfolio or certification.

 Do not overly design your resume header to make it stand out.
-Odd fonts, colors, and designs distract from vital contact information.
+Odd designs, colors, and fonts will distract the recruiter from important contact information.
 Exhibit your skills in your LinkedIn profile or online portfolio instead.